Linda and Frank Kurtz (center) attend Professor Chen's workshop

 Linda and Frank’s hope is that the workshop participants will carry what they learn out into their own circle of friends, colleagues, and families.
 “Our intent is to give students the general skills of critical thinking and dialogue, so that they can empower others and improve the whole climate at San Francisco State University,” says Linda.

 Frank and Linda would like to sponsor more conflict management workshops in the future, and are working with the College of Liberal and Creative Arts to continue the program.
 “It’s a small step but it’s something that is within our means to support,” says Frank.
-“We’ve been highly impressed with two groups of students so far who participated in the workshop…we are hopeful that over time this will become more and more visible and the number of students that will be able to participate will continue over time.”
+“We’ve been highly impressed with two groups of students so far who participated in the workshop.
+We are hopeful that over time this will become more and more visible and the number of students that will be able to participate will continue to grow.”